microsoft/code-with-engineering-playbook/automated-testing/integration-testing/readme.md

 ## Applying Integration Testing

-Prior to writing integration tests the user must identify the different components of the system and their intended behaviors and inputs and outputs.
-The engineer must fully understand the architecture of the project.
+Prior to writing integration tests, the engineers must identify the different components of the system and their intended behaviors and inputs and outputs.
+The architecture of the project must be fully documented or specified somewhere that can be readily referenced (e.g., the architecture diagram).

 There are two main techniques for integration testing.